 Using Bluetooth as your primary method for control and access is great if this is the only smart home device that you want.
 There is no connecting to a bridge or gateway for locks carrying solely Bluetooth connectivity.

-Z-Wave enabled smart locks are a great option for growing your smart home.
+Z-Wave enabled smart locks are a great option for growing your collection of smart home devices.
 Using this protocol requires setting up a Z-Wave gateway.
 To get your gateway going, you will need a Z-Wave compatible hub.
 This hub will allow your Z-Wave lock to communicate with other Z-Wave accessories.
 Most importantly, you can then control it from anywhere.
 For maximum efficiency ensure your door lock is within 9m of your hub.
 An example of a Z-Wave compatible lock is Yale Assure.

 The Apple HomeKit is an ecosystem all of its own.
 If you want all of your Apple and smart home devices to communicate together, this is the one for you.
 The one must-have in this is the HomeKit, specifically on iPhone or iPad.
 But to truly make an entirely connected home, a hub is required, either an Apple TV or HomePod.
 Once connected to your smart lock, you can use Siri commands to unlock your door.
 Sharing access to the lock can be a little bit more difficult.
 Depending on the door lock, sharing access is achieved once you have shared access to your HomeKit.
 However, just like the Z-Wave, you can personalise certain actions.
 An example of this is unlocking the door will automatically activate the lights and so on.
 The Danalock V3 Apple HomeKit version is one such smart lock.